wilsonrljr/sysidentpy/docs/book/10 - Case Studies.md

 ## Coupled Eletric Device

-The CE8 coupled electric drives [dataset]([Nonlinear Benchmark](https://www.nonlinearbenchmark.org/benchmarks)) presents a compelling use case for demonstrating the performance of SysIdentPy.
+The CE8 coupled electric drives [dataset - Nonlinear Benchmark](https://www.nonlinearbenchmark.org/benchmarks) presents a compelling use case for demonstrating the performance of SysIdentPy.
 This system involves two electric motors driving a pulley with a flexible belt, creating a dynamic environment ideal for testing system identification tools.

-> The [nonlinear benchmark website](([Nonlinear Benchmark](https://www.nonlinearbenchmark.org/benchmarks))) stands as a significant contribution to the system identification and machine learning community.
+> The [nonlinear benchmark website](https://www.nonlinearbenchmark.org/benchmarks) stands as a significant contribution to the system identification and machine learning community.
 The users are encouraged to explore all the papers referenced on the site.

 ### System Overview